OpenPrinting/cups-filters/README.md

 When omit the <filename>, "imagetopdf" reads an image file from stdin.

-4. ENVIRONMENT VARIABLES
+3. ENVIRONMENT VARIABLES

 This program refers the following environment variable;

    PPD:  PPD file name of the printer.

-5. COMMAND OPTIONS
+4. COMMAND OPTIONS

 "imagetopdf" accepts the following CUPS standard options;

     fitplot
     mirror
     PageSize
-page-left, page-right, page-bottom, page-top OutputOrder
+    page-left, page-right, page-bottom, page-top
+    OutputOrder
     Collate
     sides
     cupsEvenDuplex
     position
     scaling
     ppi
     natural-scaling
     landscape
     orientation-requested

 See the CUPS documents for details of these options.

-6. KNOWN PROBLEMS
+5. KNOWN PROBLEMS

 Problem:
   PBM and SUN raster images can not be printed.
 Solution:
   Due to the CUPS libcupsimage library's bug.
 Update the CUPS on your system.

-7. INFORMATION FOR DEVELOPERS
+6. INFORMATION FOR DEVELOPERS

 Following information is for developers, not for driver users.

-7.1 Options handled by a printer or "imagetopdf"
+6.1 Options handled by a printer or "imagetopdf"

-Following options are handled by a printer or "imagetopdf".
+Following options are handled by a printer or "imagetopdf":

     Collate, Copies, Duplex, OutputOrder

-Which handles these options depends on following options and attributes.
+Which handles these options depends on following options and attributes:

     Collate, Copies, Duplex, OutputOrder, cupsEvenDuplex, cupsManualCopies

 "imagetopdf" judges whether a printer can handle these options according to the followings option settings in a PPD file.

     Collate:
       If Collate is defined, "imagetopdf" judges the printer supports Collate.
     Copies:
       If cupsManualCopies is defined as True, "imagetopdf" judges the printer does not support Copies feature.

     Duplex:
       If Duplex is defined, "imagetopdf" judges the printer supports Duplex.
       If cupsEvenDuplex is True, Number of pages must be even.
     OutputOrder:
       If OutputOrder is defined, "imagetopdf" judges the printer supports OutputOrder.

 If the printer cannot handle these options, "imagetopdf" handles it.